 However, timing is crucial in politics, and Lavrelashvili believes that the timing of this announcement was not ideal.
 She points out that there was little consultation between Georgia and its European partners, and the decision seemed to come out of nowhere, catching Brussels off guard.
 This lack of communication may have contributed to the lukewarm response from MEPs and other stakeholders, who were not immediately supportive and seemed confused about the decision.

 Lavrelashvili also notes that the decision may have been politically motivated, with the upcoming elections in mind.
-She believes that the needs to communicate clearly to the public that the reforms being made are for the benefit of the country, not just to please the EU.
+She believes that the government needs to communicate clearly to the public that the reforms being made are for the benefit of the country, not just to please the EU.
 Otherwise, this decision may lead to further disappointment.

 In conclusion, while the decision to apply for EU membership has its advantages, the lack of consultation and potential political motivations may hinder its success.
 The government needs to focus on communicating the benefits of these reforms to the public and prioritize the country’s interests over political gain.